balena-io/docs/pages/faq/troubleshooting/troubleshooting.md

 Raspberry Pi Compute Module 4 Rev 1.1
 ```

-For more information about the CM4 Rev 1.1, please refer to the [Product Information Portal](https://pip.raspberrypi.com/) by Raspberry Pi.
+For more information about the CM4 Rev 1.1, please refer to the "CM4 Revision 5 PCN" in the [Product Information Portal](https://pip.raspberrypi.com/) by Raspberry Pi.

 ### Error Notifications